Hertha beats Gladbach 4-1 for 1st Bundesliga win of 2023 - WHIZ News

 The visitors dominated possession and looked to be in total control until Ngankam equalized in the 30th.
 Tolga Ciğerci sent Marco Richter through with a clever drag-back and Richter crossed for Ngankam to score from close range.

-Dárdai scored early in the second half, rewarding Hertha’s pressure with a fierce shot from outside the penalty area that went in off the underside of the crossbar.
+Dárdai scored early in the second half, rewarding Hertha’s pressure with a fierce shot from outside the penalty area that went in off the underside of the crossbar near the right post.

+“It was a bit surreal the way it went perfectly into the corner,” Dárdai said.
+“Simply a nice day today.”

-It was Dárdai’s first Bundesliga goal, scored with his father —former Hertha player and coach Pál Dárdai — watching among the fans.
+It was Dárdai’s first Bundesliga goal, scored with his father — former Hertha player and coach Pál Dárdai — watching with other family members among the fans.

-Hertha substitutes Scherhant and Lukebakio both scored in injury time – the latter with a penalty – to seal Hertha’s first win of 2023, dropping Gladbach down to tenth.
+Hertha substitutes Scherhant and Lukebakio both scored in injury time – the latter with a penalty – to seal Hertha’s first win of 2023, dropping Gladbach down to 10th.

+Hertha next visits Borussia Dortmund, which has won all six games across all competitions this year.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports